killercup/quicli/docs/Readme.md

 The only noticable difference is that you can use `?` to exit the function on errors and print a nice human-readable error message.
-You can find out more about the main macro in [quicli's API documentaton].
+You can find out more about the main macro in [quicli's API documentation].

 [quicli's API documentaton]: https://docs.rs/quicli/0.1.2/quicli/macro.main.html